J&J Snack Foods: Products

-Soft Pretzels
+Soft pretzels

 JJSF soft pretzels are sold under many brand names; some of which are: Superpretzel, Pretzelfillers, Pretzelfils, Gourmet Twists, Mr. Twister, Soft Pretzel Bits, Soft Pretzelbuns, Texas Twist, Bavarian Bakery, Superpretzel Bavarian, New York Pretzel, Kim & Scott's Gourmet Pretzels, and Seriously Twisted!; and, to a lesser extent, under private labels.
 All soft pretzels are sold in the food service and retail Supermarket segments.

 Certain soft pretzels qualify under USDA regulations as the nutritional equivalent of bread for purposes of the USDA school lunch program, thereby enabling participating schools to obtain partial reimbursement of the cost of aforementioned soft pretzels from the USDA.

 All of JJSF's soft pretzels are manufactured according to a proprietary formula.
 The soft pretzels, ranging in size from one to ten ounces in weight, are shaped and formed by patented twister machines.
 These soft pretzel tying machines are automated, high-speed machines for twisting dough into the traditional pretzel shape.
 Additionally, some soft pretzels are extruded or shaped by hand.
 Soft pretzels, after processing, are primarily flash-frozen in either raw or baked form and packaged for delivery.

 In the food service segment JJSF supplies ovens, mobile merchandisers, display cases, warmers, and similar merchandising equipment to the retailer to prepare and promote the sale of the soft pretzels.
 Some of this equipment is proprietary, including combination warmer and display cases that reconstitute frozen soft pretzels while displaying them, thus eliminating the need for an oven.

-Frozen Juice Treats and Desserts
+Frozen juice treats and desserts

 JJSF's frozen juice treats and desserts are branded primarily under the Luigi's, Whole Fruit, Philly Swirl, Icee and Minute Maid brand names.
 All of these products are sold in the Food Service and Retail Supermarket segments.

-Minute Maid and Whole Fruit frozen juice bars and cups for school food service contain three to four ounces of 100% apple or pineapple juice with no added sugar and 100% of the daily US FDA value of vitamin C. The juice bars are produced in various flavors and are packaged in a sealed push-up paper container referred to as the Milliken M-pak, which is believed to have certain sanitary and safety advantages.
+Minute Maid and Whole Fruit frozen juice bars and cups for school food service contain three to four ounces of 100% apple or pineapple juice with no added sugar and 100% of the daily US FDA value of vitamin C. The juice bars are produced in various flavours and are packaged in a sealed push-up paper container referred to as the Milliken M-pak, which is believed to have certain sanitary and safety advantages.

 The majority of these products are manufactured from water, sweeteners and fruit juice concentrates in various flavors and packaging including cups, tubes, sticks, M-paks and pints.
 Some of the products contain ice cream, while Whole Fruit contains pieces of fruit.